puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/variables_and_parameters.md

 {% endtask %}

 Once you've validated your manifest with the `puppet parser` tool, create a test for your manifest with an `include` statement for the web class you created.
+You covered testing in the "Modules" quest (hint: `vim web/tests/init.pp`, `include web` and `puppet apply --noop web/tests/init.pp`).

 {% task 4 %}
 ---